meggl23/multi_agent_language/README.md

-For optimal execution, please use Google collab.
+For optimal execution, please use Google colab.

 - The notebook can be run out of the box, as it connects to our GitHub repo and downloads the necessary data from there.
 - In particular, the first notebook cell is responsible for the imports and cloning of the repo